 You would typically use this document-based verification method in the following situations:

-• Fallback Option: If all digital Aadhaar verification methods (OTP, biometrics, QR code scanning) are unavailable or not offered at a particular service point, submitting other physical documents can be a necessary fallback.
+- Fallback Option: If all digital Aadhaar verification methods (OTP, biometrics, QR code scanning) are not available or not provided at a particular service point, submitting other physical documents can be a necessary fallback.

 What to Do If You Do Not Have a Mobile Number Linked to Aadhaar

-It’s quite common for people to lack a mobile number linked to their Aadhaar, or for the linked number to be outdated.
-If this is your situation, rest assured, you still have clear options for verification.
+It’s quite common for people to not have a mobile number linked to their Aadhaar, or for the linked number to be outdated.
+If this is your situation, you still have viable options for verification.

 Biometric Verification: Your Best Option

 If you do not have a mobile number linked to your Aadhaar, or if the linked number is no longer active, biometric verification becomes your most straightforward and reliable option.
-Since OTPs depend entirely on a linked mobile number, they will not be feasible for you.
+Since OTPs depend entirely on a linked mobile number, they cannot be used.
 However, your fingerprints and iris scans are permanently associated with your Aadhaar, making biometric verification an ideal solution.
 You can readily visit an authorised Aadhaar Enrolment/Update Centre or a service provider with biometric devices to complete your verification using your unique physical features.

 How to Link Your Mobile Number for Future Ease

 Even if you can verify using biometrics now, it is highly recommended to link your current mobile number to your Aadhaar for future convenience.
 Having an updated mobile number facilitates many online Aadhaar-related services, as OTPs can be used for various confirmations.
-Here is how you can do so:
+Here’s how to do so:

-4. Biometric Authentication: The centre staff will take your fingerprints or iris scan to confirm your identity for the update.
-This is a crucial step to ensure it’s really you making the change.
+- Biometric Authentication: The centre staff will take your fingerprints or iris scan to confirm your identity for the update.
+This is a crucial step to ensure the authenticity of the request.

 Linking your mobile number will provide significant future convenience, making it easier to access services that rely on OTP verification.